Questions and Answers

 7) Make-up – also Comp vendor unless you know how to do your own stage make-up

 8) Any accessories your going to purchase to accent your hair

 9) Ballroom competition dress or costumes (rental or purchased).

 10) Shoes – do not go onto the comp floor with dirty used shoes.

 11) Will your “pro” charge his/her fee per day or will it be per dance…

 12) Will your “pro” charge a “recall” fee per dance or entry if you dance scholarship and your recalled back to the floor to dance again, in addition to the fee per entry that the organizer will charge.

 These are things you need to find out from your “pro” before you decide that it’s worth it to you.

-The questions are best answered by your teacher, just remember you will pay all his costs and his charges to dance with him – unless other students are also dancing, then his cost(s) other than the entry per dance fee – should be split amongst the competing students.
+The questions are best answered by your teacher, just remember you will pay all his/her costs and charges to dance with him/her – unless other students are also dancing, then his/her cost(s) other than the entry per dance fee – should be split amongst the competing students.